 At the start of the 2020 season, the Red Bull Ring became the first circuit to host Formula 1 races at the same venue for two consecutive rounds of the championship.
 Both the Austrian and Styrian Grands Prix were held as the opening two races of the 2020 season.
 The season’s calendar was heavily disrupted by the coronavirus pandemic, and kicked off on 5th July – the latest start to a Formula 1 season.
 Mercedes won both races, with Valtteri Bottas taking victory in the Austrian Grand Prix and Lewis Hamilton winning the Styrian Grand Prix.

-In 2021, the Red Bull Ring will again host consecutive races in June and July.
+In 2021, the Red Bull Ring again hosted consecutive races in June and July.